 - You have the right to request that any charges for the requested records be estimated in advance.

 - If you believe that your FOIA rights have been violated, you may file a petition in district or circuit court to compel compliance with FOIA.

 Making a Request for records from the Office of University Relations

 - You may request records by U.S. Mail, fax, email, in person, or over the phone.
 FOIA does not require that your request be in writing, nor do you need to specifically state that you are requesting records under FOIA.

 - From a practical perspective, it may be helpful to both you and the person receiving your request to put your request in writing.
 This allows you to create a record of your request.
 It also gives us a clear statement of what records you are requesting, so that there is no misunderstanding over a verbal request.
 However, we cannot refuse to respond to your FOIA request if you elect to not put it in writing.

 - Your request must identify the records you are seeking with “reasonable specificity.”
 This is a common-sense standard.
 It does not refer to or limit the volume or number of records that you are requesting; instead, it requires that you be specific enough so that we can identify and locate the records that you are seeking.

 - Your request must ask for existing records or documents.
 FOIA gives you a right to inspect or copy records ; it does not apply to a situation where you are asking general questions about the work of the Office of University Relations, nor does it require the Office of University Relations to create a record that does not exist.

-- You may choose to receive electronic records in any format used by the Office of University Relations in the regular course of business.
+- You may choose to receive electronic records in any format used by the Office of University Communications in the regular course of business.